MdSazzadIslam/mern-auth-typescript/README.md

 Typescript is a typed super set of JavaScript.
 If you are new to Typescript it is highly recommended to become familiar with it first before proceeding.
 You can check out its documentation https://www.typescriptlang.org/docs/handbook/typescript-in-5-minutes.html

+Don't forget to give this repo a ⭐ if you like this repo and want to appreciate my efforts

 ![Build](https://user-images.githubusercontent.com/63356649/121199687-f3724780-c894-11eb-82ff-9007ba6d5f30.JPG)